gitparth12/mary-take-home/solution.md

 limit the input to only 10 pages to get around it for now.
 I expect this to not cause any issues later but will consume some credits to confirm when everything's done.
 For now, I'll move onto local inference.

+Through a quick google search, I decided to use Mistral 7B v0.3 model to make another class similar to the one with Gemini.
+Since I'll be using huggingface for this, it should be easy to just replace the model name string to change the model used.